UnrealMultiple/TShockPlugin/src/GroundCraft/README.en-US.md

 - Coin recipes are rejected by default.
 - Input-output self loops are rejected by default.
 - Ambiguous recipes with the same inputs, stations and conditions but different outputs are rejected.
+- Exact ingredient type matching is enabled by default to avoid accidental similar-recipe crafts.
 - Consumed world items are cleared and synchronized to avoid stale client-side ghost drops.

 ## Changelog

+### v1.1.0

+- Added a spiral fusion animation.
+Consumed drops are locked while animating and the output is spawned at completion.
+- Added a taller, wider dedicated Zenith animation around a Mythril/Orichalcum Anvil.
+- Added default recipe examples for Water Candle, Life Crystal, Wormhole Potion, Bloody Tear and Zenith.
+- Enabled exact ingredient type matching by default to reduce similar-recipe mistakes.
+- Increased the default batch limit to 25 crafts per cluster per scan.

 ### v1.0.0